MahnoorAsghar/StakaterCloudDocs/content/sre/tenant-operator/tenant-roles.md

 ## 1. Owner

 ![image](./images/tenant-operator-owner-overview.png)
 fig 2.
-Shows how tenant owners manage there tenant using Tenant Operator
+Shows how tenant owners manage their tenant using Tenant Operator

 Owner is an admin of a tenant with some restrictions.
-It has privilege to see all resources in there Tenant with some additional privileges.
-They can also create new `namespaces`.
+It has privilege to see all resources in their Tenant with some additional privileges.
+An owner can also create new `namespaces`.

 *Owners will also inherit roles from `Edit` and `View`.*

 #### Access Permissions

-* Role and RoleBinding access in `Project` :
+* Role and RoleBinding access in `Project`
   * delete
   * create
   * list